Your AI powered learning assistant

 Despite public perception, Zomato faced financial crises multiple times and managed to recover by carefully managing their funds.
 The company maintained a strict four-month reserve of money in the bank to sustain operations during difficult times.

-A Day In The Life Of Zomato CEO
+A Day in the Life of Zomato CEO

 The day starts with morning gym and back-to-back meetings for 8-9 hours.
 The focus is on putting the right people in the right places to handle a big company.